Lie's Third Theorem for Lie $\infty$-Algebras: Lie -groups

 For the last statement, the same reasoning as in the proof of \cite[Proposition 7.9]{Hen}, we conclude that $\tau_{<n}(X,f)\to Y$ is a Kan fibration in $\ssm$.
 Its local minimality now follows from the second statement and Lemma~\ref{l:trtr}. \end{proof}

 Recall, following \cite[p.
 1034]{Hen}, that a {\em finite dimensional diffeological group} is a group object in $\Sh(\sm)$ of the form $G/A$ where $G$ is a finite dimensional Lie group and $A$ is a finitely generated, but possibly non-discrete subgroup of $G$. \begin{lemma} Let $X$ be a Lie $\infty$-group such that for all $i$, $\pi_iX$ is a finite dimensional diffeological group.
-Then a locally minimal model $X'\to^\sim X$ is necessarily a finite dimensional Lie $\infty$-group. \end{lemma} \begin{proof} By \cite[Proposition 7.9]{Hen}, $\tau_{<n}X'$ is a Lie $\infty$-group for all $n$.
+Then: \begin{enumerate} \item a locally minimal model $X'\to^\sim X$ is necessarily a finite dimensional Lie $\infty$-group. \item the dimensions $\{\dim X'_n\}_{n\ge 0}$ are invariants of $X$: for any weakly equivalent Lie $\infty$-group $Y\simeq X$ and any locally minimal model $Y'\to^\sim Y$, $\dim X'_n=\dim Y'_n$ for all $n$. \end{enumerate} \end{lemma} \begin{proof} For the first statement, by \cite[Proposition 7.9]{Hen}, $\tau_{<n}X'$ is a Lie $\infty$-group for all $n$.
 Using that $X'=\varprojlim_n \tau_{<n}X'$ and that the map $X'\to\tau_{<n}X'$ is an isomorphism on $k$ skeleta for $k<n$, it suffices to show that $\tau_{<n}X'$ is finite dimensional for all $n$.
 We do this by induction.
 For the base case, $\tau_{<1}X'=\Delta^0$ (this is true by definition for any smooth $\infty$-group in any category with covers).
 Now suppose that $\tau_{<n}X'$ is finite dimensional.
 The map of simplicial manifolds

 factors as

 By Lemma~\ref{l:locmin}(\ref{l:locmincrit}),

 is an \'etale hypercover.
 By Proposition~\ref{p:postbund} applied in $\sSh(\sm)_{\loc}$,